surftrips.co

 Frequently asked

-Indian Rocks Beach is a beach break suited for beginner to intermediate surfers.
-Confident beginners can give it a go on small days.
+Indian Rocks Beach is a beach bottom, shifting beach break peaks, fun and powerless with a punchy inside section, break suited for beginner through intermediate surfers.
+Beginners can give it a go on the smaller end of the size range.

 Indian Rocks Beach